aamodbk/iiitb_aclock/README.md

 ## Introduction
 This design aims to apply the Verilog language into the development of a simple mechanism of a digital alarm clock.
+The block diagram for the proposed design is shown below